How an Improvement System is Helping North Shore Physicians Group Manage COVID-19

 Congratulations to all who are using lean management methods, like VMPS, to return to perfecting the patient experience.
 You are truly valuable partners in our journey to transform health care.

 Want to learn more about how to successfully empower your teams to lead improvements during these challenging times?
-Join us for a live interview webinar with audience Q&A – the second in our “Leadership Through Crisis Interview Series” featuring Virginia Mason President, Sue Anderson, along with Eli Quisenberry, director of Virginia Mason’s Kaizen Promotion Office.
-They’ll be interviewed by our Senior Transformation Sensei Chris Backous.
+Watch or listen to our interview webinar – the second in our “Leadership Through Crisis Interview Series” featuring Virginia Mason President, Sue Anderson, along with Eli Quisenberry, director of Virginia Mason’s Kaizen Promotion Office.